Docs

 }

 Spring Data repositories are persistence oriented repositories, but do on some occasions behave like collection oriented ones.
 This has to do with how JPA works.
-While an entity is managed by a persistence context, any changes made to it are automatically saved to the database when the transaction is committed.
-This happens regardless of whether you have called the save method or not.
+While an entity is managed by a persistence context, any changes made to it are saved to the database when the transaction is committed.
+This happens regardless of whether you have called the save method.

 When the transaction is committed or rolled back, the entities become detached.
 After this, any changes made to them are no longer saved to the database.
 For more information about entity states, see the Hibernate documentation.